TopGun666/TOEFL-Essays/README.md

 [2019-03-22](27.md)  27.
 In order to attract more tourists, which should government do: to improve the safety by hiring more police or to repair old buildings and streets?

 [2019-03-23](28.md) 28.
 Do you agree or disagree with the following statement?
 Space exploration is a waste of money.

+[2019-03-23](29.md)  29.
+The school has been funding for students to participate in different types of activities, but this year, due to the lack of money, the school will fund only one activity.
+Which one should the school fund: sports, arts or volunteering?